codahale/veil/docs/src/design/akem.md

 ## Randomness Re-Use

-The ephemeral key pair, $d_e$ and $Q_e$, are generated outside of this construction and can be used multiple times for multiple recipients.
+The ephemeral key pair, $d_E$ and $Q_E$, are generated outside of this construction and can be used multiple times for multiple recipients.
 This improves the efficiency of the scheme without reducing its security, per Bellare et al.'s treatment of [Randomness Reusing Multi-Recipient Encryption Schemes][rr-mres].